hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ## Final notes

+As you can see it is heavily inspired by the encounter with the Man in Black, which I think was breathtaking.
+Both, the first and last book would finish in a similar manner.
+Ka is a wheel.
+And yes!
+The Crimson King is Stephen King.
+Or a part of his mind.
+The darkest part.
+We know that Marten did the same, he had multiple personalities.
+King has also played around this idea that you don't really know who you are sleeping with.

 I think the idea of meta-fiction was really interesting, but I didn't like how King did it in the series.
 So I decided it would be best if it was used as a surprise resource in the end.
 I know it's a mix of deus ex machina and an open ending.
 But still feels like a worthy finale for an epic story.

-As you can see it is heavily inspired by the encounter with the Man in Black, which I think was breathtaking.
-The Crimson King falling from the Tower is also a very memorable image.

 Also with this twist in the story I have remarked the main ideas that are present throughout all the books, and all these ideas entangled with the meaning of the Tower:

-* The O Discordia! phrase, that King said he heard in a dream.
+* The *O Discordia!* phrase, that King said he heard in a dream.
 * There are other worlds than these, many doors that lead to them, and death is nothing but another door.
-* How Ka is a wheel, that also moves.
+* How *Ka* is a wheel, that also moves.
 * Size is the greatest mystery the Universe offers.

 The vast and complex universe created by King is composed of all his novels